rogsme/yams.media/content/install/steps.md

 If you run `docker` with `sudo` and another user other than `root` you'll encounter multiple permission errors.
 You can find instructions on how to run `docker` without `sudo` here: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user.

 If you can run `docker run hello-world` without `sudo`, you can continue.
-If you encounter any other `docker` issue, go to the [FAQs](/faqs/), there's a section on "Common `docker` permission errors".
+If you encounter any other `docker` issue, go here: [Common docker permission errors](/faqs/common-errors/#common-docker-permission-errors).

 ### Inspecting the `install` script by yourself (optional).